In the final part of this series, we’ll take a look at the welcome email, or a message that comes at the end of the signup confirmation process.

 That will depend on how important you consider the information.
 People are much less likely to read your email if it is sent immediately, as they’ve already had to open the signup confirmation email.

 However, if you’re sending a discount offer, you’ll probably want to send it soon, especially if you used the offer as a means of getting people to sign up (e.g. Sign up to our newsletter to get 10% off your first order).

 In a nutshell: if it’s not important, don’t send the welcome email immediately, try an hour or two later.
 This way, you are likely to get higher engagement.
 If it’s not working for you, try reducing or increasing time.

-How do I set it up with MailPoet?
+How do I set up welcome emails in MailPoet?

-Choose ‘Welcome Emails’ and select “When someone subscribes to the list”.
+Choose ‘Welcome Email’ and select ‘When someone subscribes to the list‘.
 Choose your list and the amount of time you’d like to wait before sending the email.